This room caters for the younger children up to approximately fifteen months of age.

 The Nursery is part of Ealing’s Early Years Development Partnership and as such is inspected by Ofsted for educational provision and curriculum.
 A copy of the Nursery’s latest report is available for viewing at the Nursery or can be accessed through the following website address: www.ofsted.gov.uk/inspect/index.html

-Within each room a curriculum/time table is planned for their work which will help each child reach their developmental mile stones and nursery staff keep a daily diary on their key children which is for parents’ reference.
+Within each room a curriculum/time table is planned for their work which will help each child reach their developmental mile stones and nursery staff keep online journal on their key children which is for parents’ reference.
 Also each child’s developmental progress is charted and these discussed with parents to ensure children are reaching their full potential.

 Throughout the nursery and during all activities, the children are encouraged to care for and respect each other and where age appropriate to be self-reliant (e.g. attempt dressing and feeding themselves, help tidy up after activities).
 The nursery and staff are keen to ensure that both boys and girls grow up confident and caring.